 One easy way to cut down on plastic waste, and save money in the process, is by no longer buying cups of coffee or bottled drinks while you're out.

-Buying a reusable water bottle, like these cheap patterned bottles, or a travel coffee cup will make a massive difference.
+Buying a reusable water bottle like a travel coffee cup will make a massive difference.
 After the initial purchases, you'll be able to fill them up for free with tap water, or get small discounts off hot drinks at some chain coffee shops for using your own cup.

 Also, you can avoid food waste (and the extra cost of replacing out-of-date food) with some careful changes to how you buy and store food.
 Check out our tips on how to keep food fresh for longer.